icefoxen/langdev-garnet/concepts.rst

    printf takes an array of strings and we just have lots of functions to convert things into strings.
-Another might be The OCaml Dodge, where printf takes a tuple and a bit of magic happens (I think it involves specialized code generation with modules but don't know for sure).
+Another might be The OCaml Dodge, where printf takes a tuple and a bit of magic happens (I think it involves the compiler decoding the format string and figuring out what the types should be).
 Or we could just have a top type, which would probably consist of a fat pointer with a reference to an object and a pointer/index to a type record.
-But unless we want all pointers to be fat pointers and all value types to have a reference to a type record as well, we need a way to mongle data to and from these fat pointers, either manually or (preferably) automatically.
+But unless we want all pointers to be fat pointers and all value types to have a reference to a type record as well, or all values to have a pointer to a type reference, we need a way to mongle data to and from these fat pointers, either manually or (preferably) automatically.

    But you can't have a subtyping system like objects or typeclasses